tylertitsworth/5th-age-srd/Classes/Occultist.md

 #### Epic Feat

 Increase your total recoveries by 1.
-Once per day as a free action when a natural attack roll of 17 or less hits you, you take only half damage from that attack instead.
+Once per full recovery as a free action when a natural attack roll of 17 or less hits you, you take only half damage from that attack instead.

 ---